 Figure 3.
 Graphical outcomes of the Arctic Biodiversity Futures - workshop at the World Biodiversity Forum in Davos, Switzerland, June 2024.
+Content generated by all workshop participants and captured by artist Ollie Prothero from Oliver Wyman.
 Photos: Irina Wang.

 Results

 Many entangled SSP-scenarios make the present day (Figure 4).
 According to many scholars, the situation at the moment can be called as polycrisis (WEF 2023), multiple overlapping crises happening back-to-back.
 This means that communities and individuals don't have time to bounce back to "normal", but are in constant crisis mode.
 This requires new ways to live and be and cope.